More Amphibian Adventures

 weekend on Catalina Island, twenty-

-Although I have lots of photos and fond memories of the planes, my brother actually
+Although I have lots of photos and fond memories of the planes, my brother Kelly

-worked around them during the waning years of Kodiak Western.
-But on Catalina I
+actually worked around them during the waning years of Kodiak Western, including